Skip to content

 Potential Challenges of Series LLC’s

-• Registration/ Formation Pricing: The cost of forming a series LLC may be higher than the cost of forming a regular LLC.
+• Registration/ Formation Pricing: The cost of forming a series LLC may be higher than the cost of creating a regular LLC.

-As you can probably see, there are many advantages to using a Series LLCs.
-Particularly in high-risk industries such as construction, real estate or even franchise organizations for financial planning and liability purposes.
-However, it must be understood that this still is a new and changing type of business structure.
+As you can see, there are many potential advantages to using a Series LLC, especially in high-risk industries such as construction, real estate, or franchise organizations for financial planning and liability purposes.
+However, it is important to understand that this is still a relatively new and evolving business structure, and legal treatment may vary by state.

-For more information on series LLC’s, the different LLC types or assistance with filing for your new business, please feel free to contact Incparadise by visiting our website or at 702.871.8678.
+For more information on series LLCs, the different LLC types, or assistance with filing for your new business, please feel free to contact Incparadise.
 We offer many services to help assist you with setting up your new business.

 Disclaimer: The purpose of this article is to provide general information about a business entity.
 This author is not promoting the Series LLC and no tax or legal advice is being given in this article.
 If you are considering a Series LLC and your state has this entity available, talk to your tax and legal advisors before you take any action.